Iframes support¶

 - Include the

-in the iframe-authorize endpoint. - In the scope, include
+permissionTokenfrom step 4 as thelogin_hint_tokenin the iframe-authorize endpoint. - In the scope, include the following scopes:

-to specify which domains are allowed to embed the iframe.
+frame_ancestorto specify which domain is allowed to embed the iframe.
 This is a security measure to prevent clickjacking.

 Below is an example of a request to the iframe-authorize endpoint: